B.R. Manickam: Construction and impact

 Construction lasted from 1952 to 1956, employing over 5,000 laborers and 1,500 artisans.
 Manickam described the engineering challenges: "The task was to adapt traditional stone craftsmanship to modern structural requirements while maintaining architectural purity".
 Over 5,000 convicts contributed to the workforce and were released upon completion.
 The building used specially quarried Bangalore granite and cost Rs.
 1.84 crores.
 Legislative records show the project faced intense scrutiny, with Hanumanthaiah defending its scale as "essential for our self-respect as a free people".

 Other notable architectural and urban planning contributions

-Manickam also planned major Bengaluru layouts like Jayanagar, Sadashivanagar, Jayamahal, and Indiranagar.
+Manickam Mudaliar also planned major Bengaluru layouts like Jayanagar, Sadashivanagar, Jayamahal, and Indiranagar.
 His other works include the Bangalore Dairy, KSRTC office, and buildings for MICO, Mysore University, CFTRI, Mysore Sugars, and Karnataka Choultry at Tirumala.
 Contemporary accounts note his designs emphasized "functional efficiency without compromising cultural identity".